Erik Olssen: Development and impact as a social historian

 Olssen's father was a historian and a socialist, who instilled in him a respect for evidence-based scholarship.
-He became interested in labour politics in the 1970 and 1980s because he felt socialism offered a way toward justice and equality in New Zealand and his involvement in the working-class Caversham branch of the Labour Party, allowed him to study the development and mobilisation of a working-class community.
+Olssen became interested in labour politics in the 1970 and 1980s because he felt socialism offered a way toward justice and equality in New Zealand.
+His involvement in the working-class Caversham branch of the Labour Party allowed him to study the development and mobilisation of a working-class community.

-His work on John A. Lee as the subject of his thesis, showed Olssen there was little historiography related to the development of socialism in New Zealand at the time, and at Cornell in 1967 Olssen studied the new social history through the lens of "economics, statistics, game theory, [and] sociology", and has credited this time as being influential in his development as a social historian able to write the history of ordinary people.
+His work on John A. Lee as the subject of his thesis showed Olssen there was little historiography related to the development of socialism in New Zealand at the time/ At Cornell in 1967 Olssen studied the new social history through the lens of "economics, statistics, game theory, [and] sociology", crediting this time as being influential in his development as a social historian able to write the history of ordinary people.
 On his return to New Zealand, much of Olssen's research explored the development of social structures in the country from the early nineteenth century until 1940, specifically examining how "politics, society, ideas, culture, and economics [affected] the lives of individuals and their societies".
-This focus on social history that explored class and social relationships, was said by historian Jock Phillips to be an area pioneered by Olssen.
+In Jock Phillip's opinion, Olssen pioneered this focus on social history that explored class and social relationships.
 According to Tony Ballantyne and Brian Moloughney from the University of Otago, Olssen's work significantly shaped understandings of "New Zealand's political traditions, intellectual culture and social formations".